Zorba, Male Belly Dancer

 Bell later collaborated with Germany's Messerschmidt; the "Bell-Messerschmidt" machines, as well as some of the tiny ones such as mine, shared an identical green color.
 This originally lead me to believe that the beige color came first, as the Messerschmidt collaboration didn't start until the mid to late 50s - and mine bears a date stamp of 16 December 1952.
 HOWEVER, I've since ran across reference to a green Bell Sewing Machine that apparently bore a manufacture date in 1953, apparently well before the Messerschmidt collaboration.
 So obviously, I haven't a clue!
 I also haven't a clue what the situation was with the two different case styles other than it appears that the briefcase style was more prevalent.
 So far, the very few pictures of the larger, non-briefcase style case that I've seen have all had green machines in them.

-Once I received the Link opens in new window reproduction manual I ordered from Recommended by Zorba!
-Link opens in new window Relics, I was able to set it up correctly and sew a test seam.
+Once I received the Link opens in new window reproduction manual I ordered from "Relics", I was able to set it up correctly and sew a test seam.
 Works great, although it takes a bit getting used to the very long needle dwell time, both in upper and lower positions.
 I originally thought the long needle dwell had something to do with it being an oscillating shuttle machine instead of the rotary shuttle that I'm used to.
 However since acquiring a Singer 99K which is also an oscillating shuttle machine; my original idea was bogus as it (the 99K) has a dwell time similar to my White 690.
 So I have no idea of the what/why of the long needle dwell - perhaps it has to do with assisting needle penetration.

 A note about revision levels.
 The reproduction manual clearly shows a couple of differences between my machine, and what is depicted therein.
 It shows a "N" for Neutral position for the Forward/Reverse switch.
 There is seemingly no mechanical difference as I can slip mine into a Neutral position also.
 In addition, the manual shows a more complex thread path using thread guides that aren't present on my machine - nor on any others I've seen pictures of good enough to be able to tell.
 There were also at least two different styles of tensioner knobs.